mnlipp/osgi-getting-started/execution-environment.md

 ---

 [^cm]: An OSGi bundle is actually only a module.
 It *can* be a component if it fulfills some additional constraints.
-However, as OSGi also provides support for components, OSGi is more often referred to as a component framework rather than a module framework.
-Chances are high that you are reading this with components in mind, so let's stick to that view for the first parts of this introduction.
+However, as OSGi also provides support for components, OSGi is often presented as a component framework rather than a module framework.
+The tons of introductions that focus on a runtime environment such as Felix emphasize that angle.
+I stumbled upon OSGi while searching for a component framework myself, and if you are still reading this, chances are high that you you are also thinking about components, so let's stick to that view for the first parts of this introduction.